cremich/awesome-q-developer/README.md

-# awesome-codewhisperer
+# Awesome Amazon Codewhisperer
-🤖 🧑‍💻  🛠️ A curated list of awesome things related to Amazon Codewhisperer
+> 🤖 🧑‍💻  🛠️ A curated list of awesome things related to Amazon Codewhisperer